HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## How to scan 2 text files for differences and pipe the difference to a third File
+## How to Scan 2 Text Files for Differences and Pipe the Difference to a Third File

 ```powershell
 $File1 = "C:\Scripts\Txt1.txt"